App-vNext/Polly/README.md

 * A circuit broken due to an exception throws a `BrokenCircuitException` with `InnerException` set to the exception which triggered the break (as previously).
 * A circuit broken due to handling a result throws a `BrokenCircuitException<TResult>` with the `Result` property set to the result which caused the circuit to break.

+# Release notes

+For details of changes by release see the [change log](https://github.com/App-vNext/Polly/blob/master/CHANGELOG.md).
+We also tag relevant Pull Requests and Issues with [milestones](https://github.com/App-vNext/Polly/milestones), which match to nuget package release numbers.

 # 3rd Party Libraries

 * [Fluent Assertions](https://github.com/dennisdoomen/fluentassertions) - A set of .NET extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style test | [Apache License 2.0 (Apache)](https://github.com/dennisdoomen/fluentassertions/blob/develop/LICENSE)